Police Officer

 I was walking home and saw my friend and asked for a ride. i was in stolen car for 30 seconds and he dint have a license but i didnt know, he told me he did. it was the day after he drove me that he got busted. can i get in trouble? i did no wrong

-Asked by Stephen almost 11 years ago
+Asked by Stephen about 11 years ago

 I'd suggest considering is a learning experience.
 You are not likely to be in any trouble if what you have described is true.
 However, it could have all gone very badly for you.